MicrosoftDocs/xamarin-docs/docs/android/get-started/index.md

 ---
-title: "Getting Started with Android"
+title: "Start Developing Android Apps with Xamarin.Android"
 description: "Xamarin.Android makes it possible for you to create native Android applications using the same UI controls as you would in Java, but with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and a first-class IDE (Visual Studio) at your fingertips.
 This series introduces the basics of Xamarin.Android development.
 It takes you from setup and installation to building your first application." ms.prod: xamarin ms.assetid: D3BC68C5-87C1-50AF-ED0A-55EBF07CBD8B